heche-psb/wgd/README.md

 wgd viz -d ksdata
 ```

 The program `wgd viz` is mainly for the purpose of *K*<sub>S</sub> distribution and synteny visualization, with some optional mixture modeling analysis.
 The basic function is just to plot the *K*<sub>S</sub> distribution and conduct an ELMM analysis in search of potential WGD components.
-Some key parameters affecting the ELMM result include `--prominence_cutoff`, `--rel_height`, `--em_iterations` and `--em_initializations`, all of which have been explained ahead.
+Some key parameters affecting the ELMM result include `--prominence_cutoff` and `--rel_height`, which have been explained ahead, `--em_iterations` and `--em_initializations` determining the maximum iterations and initializations in the EM algorithm.

 **A suggested starting run can use command simply as below**